nosami/vsonline/vs-online/quickstarts/vscode.md

 - **Instance Type**: Standard Environment (Linux)

 > [!TIP]
-> [Sign up for the Limited Preview](http://aka.ms/vsfutures-signup) to create Windows based Codespaces.
+> [Sign up for the Private Preview](http://aka.ms/vsfutures-signup) to create Windows based Codespaces.

 A **Creating environment: My Quick Environment** notification will appear in the bottom right corner.
 When that notification is replaced with on that says **Environment created: My Quick Environment**, press the **Connect** button.